 The world’s international graduate film conservatoire.
-Seventy percent of students are from outside the UK, from more than sixty countries.
 A diverse range of cultures and film traditions makes for a creative hothouse.
 This global network, once built, lasts a professional lifetime.

 The school operates as a busy working studio, producing around 180 films each year.
-MA Filmakers gain key credits on a minimum of ten exercise films and a graduation work.
+Filmmakers gain key credits on production exercises throughout the course, plus on graduation films.

-Students are taught by working UK filmmakers.
-Films are made on built sets, shot on professional level cameras, recorded on Nagra V, edited on Avid Composer and given a professional dub in Soho.
+Students are taught by experienced filmmakers.
+Films are made on built sets, shot on professional level cameras, recorded on professional digital recorders, edited on Avid and in most terms given a professional dub.

-140 students, 22 full time faculty, scores of visiting lecturers – more student-lecturer ‘face time’ than any other graduate film school.
+250+ students, 60 full-time faculty, scores of visiting lecturers – more student-lecturer ‘face time’ than any other graduate film school.

 LFS is a not-for-profit educational trust committed to spending its money only on your education.
 On the MA Filmmaking, all film exercises paid for including stock and equipment, plus a substantial budget for the graduation film – incorporated into your fees.
 Most schools quote only tuition costs, with filmmaking budgets an extra.

 A school that works with the film industry understands the market and employability – and also takes your ambitions and your originality very seriously.
 We want you to reinvent film form rather than copy what already exists.

 View testimonials from recent LFS graduates, and we can put you in touch with one from your country.